abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 spiritual practice as well: *I have to get my mindfulness of breathing straight, and keep my reflections going, and . .*.
-With this sense of urgency in trying to do everything all at once, we end up becoming frantic, and, ironically, very little gets done well or efficiently—it really doesn't work.
+With this sense of urgency in trying to do everything all at once, we end up becoming frantic, and, ironically, very little gets done well or efficiently---it really doesn't work.
 So instead we can remind ourselves, *Hey, it's just one thing at a time, one moment at a time, one breath at a time.* We can learn to create some space for ourselves and not carry the "I have to"